ingloom/pim-docs/index.rst

 for example "Tesla Model X" in "electrical motorization" category.

 Most of the time, we export data to various destinations: an eCommerce website, a mobile application, or a paper catalog.
-You can use Channels to provide a different data for each product according to the selected destination.
+You can use Channels to provide different data for each product according to the selected destination.

 When you start a PIM project, the first task to do is to build the structure of the data from a "functional" point of view.